Medically reviewed by Drugs.com. Last updated on May 1, 2022.

 - Do not infuse alglucosidase alfa in the same intravenous line with other products.

 The reconstituted and diluted solution should be administered without delay.
-If immediate use is not possible, the reconstituted and diluted solution is stable for up to 24 hours at 2°C to 8°C (36°F to 46°F).
+If immediate use is not possible, the reconstituted and diluted solution is stable for up to 24 hours refrigerated at 2°C to 8°C (36°F to 46°F).
 Storage of the reconstituted solution at room temperature is not recommended.
 The reconstituted and diluted alglucosidase alfa solution should be protected from light.
 Do not freeze or shake.

 Dosage Forms and Strengths

-For injection: 50 mg of alglucosidase alfa is supplied as a sterile, nonpyrogenic, white to off-white, lyophilized cake or powder in a single-use vial for reconstitution.
+For injection: 50 mg of alglucosidase alfa is supplied as a sterile, nonpyrogenic, white to off-white, lyophilized cake or powder in a single-dose vial for reconstitution.
 After reconstitution, the resultant solution concentration is 5 mg/mL.

 Warnings and Precautions